Top 5 Mobile App Development Trends For Start-ups in 2020

 It is hard to argue that mobile applications are the ultimate way to transform business operations fundamentally.
 From introducing an AR/VR-based filter to unveil the new OnePlus model to developing applications as part of digital well-being, mobile applications have entirely conquered the business arena.

 They are a potent way to overcome Digital Darwinism.
 A few might say it a paradox set in the business arena's digital set-up, while the others might argue about its validity.
-But the rational truth sustains, Mobile application can leverage business operations and make them lucrative.
+But the rational truth sustains, mobile development company can leverage business operations and make them lucrative.

 Amidst such cut-throat competition among existing businesses and start-ups, it may seem like a tough job to enter into the industry without having a concrete plan.
 And especially if you're planning on launching a mobile application-based start-up.